brcontainer/html2canvas-php-proxy/README.md

 * Added support for detecting max_execution_time
 * Added the use of `erro_get_last()`
 * Added support for "Location:" header
-* Added support for detecting 304 HTTP, return an error waring (socket does not use/send Etags)
+* Added support for detecting 304 HTTP, return an error warning (socket does not use/send Etags)
 * Added `utf8_encode` to `json_encode` to prevent the error string becomes NULL
-* Added an error waring, if there is no the file "Content-type:" header
+* Added an error warning, if there is no the file "Content-type:" header
 * In case of HTTP 3xx response, if there is no "Location:" header, returns an error warning
 * Improved response headers from proxy (`function setHeaders`)
 * Improved validation http/https (`function isHttpUrl`)
-* Prevent waring in `rename()` (PHP 5.2 in CGI), because the waring `return false;`
+* Prevent warning in `rename()` (PHP 5.2 in CGI), because the warning `return false;`
 * In addition to other improvements when the script was rewritten